 Mild cognitive impairment

 Mild cognitive impairment (MCI) is a term used to describe early memory and thinking problems in older people.
-It is not a disease in itself.
+It is not a type of dementia.

 Diagnosing MCI means you can get the right help and support to plan for the future, if necessary.
 You may also be able to take part in vital research.

-You should talk to your doctor if you are worried about your memory or thinking, or someone else’s.
+You should talk to your doctor if you are worried about your memory or thinking skills, or someone else’s.

-- Ask you about your medical history and lifestyle to rule out other possible causes.
+- Ask about your medical history and your daily life.

-After assessment your doctor may decide that your symptoms are due to another condition such as depression, anxiety or thyroid problems.
-If this is the case they will be able to provide the best course of treatment.
+Your doctor may decide that your symptoms are due to another condition such as depression, anxiety, vitamin deficiency or thyroid problems.
+If this is the case, they will be able to provide the best course of treatment.

-This information was written in January 2018 and is due to be reviewed in November 2019.
+This information was updated in November 2019 and is due to be reviewed in November 2021.
 Please contact us if you would like a version with references.